ikozyris/rplidar-ev3/navigation/README.md

 Reads the coordinates created by the previous program and prints the shortest path to the destination.<br>
 Note: the source is the left-most bottom-most corner of the graph (map).

+> TODO create-map.cpp
+> creates the map of the area with rplidar slamtec sdk
+> Currently only prints raw reading from the lidar